 The wireless adapter on your device must comply with IEEE 802.11 standards.
 The following standards are supported on all of our wireless networks:

 - 802.11ac (wave1 and wave2)

 Support and implementation for the newest standard (802.11ax, aka WiFi-6) is under development and testing by the Wireless Team.
-Ratification of this new standard is still being finalized by IEEE, and is expected to happen sometime in Q1 2020.
+Ratification of this new standard is still being finalized by IEEE, and is expected to happen sometime around mid-year 2020.